Nephyrin/WorldGenerationControl/README.markdown

 The syntax is:

-> /forcegenchunks WorldName StartX StartZ EndX EndZ
+> /forcegenchunks WorldName StartX StartZ EndX EndZ [maxLoadedChunks]

 Note that all coordinates are in *chunk coordinates*, not world coordinates.
 A chunk is 16 blocks, so -10,-10 in chunk coordinates is about -160,-160 in in-game coordinates

+The maxLoadedChunks argument controls the maximum number of chunks that should be tolerated in ram until the plugin stops generating and waits for some to unload.
+It defaults to the number of chunks loaded when generation starts + 800.
+On an empty server this would be ~1400 chunks.
+Setting this higher increases ram requirements, but can improve generation time.

 ### Example